rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 The main benefit of this approach is that it is straightforward.
 It will probably work fine in most cases, especially where we have a consistent volume of events and where maximizing throughput is not a priority.
 However, there are some tradeoffs.

 It is not designed for concurrency.
 This puts a potentially significant limit on how quickly we can claim events and enqueue Events Jobs, since we query for unclaimed events one at a time.
-If we get a big spike in events such that these are being inserted at a faster rate than we are claiming them and we are limiting how many queries run per Claim Job, the job will end before all events are claimed.
+If we get a big spike in events such that events are inserted at a faster rate than we are claiming them and we are limiting how many queries run per Claim Job, the job will end before all events are claimed.
 The claiming process can fall behind, growing the size of the events table and possibly slowing down queries.
 It might take a while for these to catch up and claim all of the events after the spike subsides, delaying the target operation.

 Even if the above is a non-issue for our use-case, we could end up with multiple Claim Jobs running concurrently, unless we take explicit measures[^2] to prevent this.
 For example, there could be a backup of jobs in the same queue due to some unrelated issue with another job.
 Claim Jobs would be enqueued on schedule, but if the backup is long enough, they would get stuck in the queue such that multiple Claim Jobs are enqueued before any one runs.
 Once the backup subsides, they could get picked up by different worker threads and run concurrently.
 This presents a problem if the queries for unclaimed events do not include any concurrency controls, like row-level locking.
 Two Claim Jobs running concurrently could end up "claiming" the same events and overwriting each other's `group_id`s.
 This could have unexpected results, like an Events Job running with a `group_id` that no longer exists.